-Sometimes when tuning various electronic hardware we need simple signal generator with various waveform and frequency.
-One of the options is to by a professional with variable gain professional coating and many additional functions.
-But if you are an amateur you might want to build one.
-This small project is dedicated for building one of those signal generators.
+Sometimes when tuning various electronic hardware, we need a simple signal generator with different waveforms and frequencies.
+One of the options is to buy a professional with variable gain professional coating and many additional functions.
+But if you are a hobbyist, you might want to build one.
+This small project is dedicated to making one of those signal generators.

-AVR DDS signal generator consists of following parts:
+AVR DDS signal generator consists of the following parts:

 - Supply source and voltage regulator;

 - 2×16 standard LCD and shift register 74HC164;

 - Three outputs: universal(OUT) from DAC, PWM, and pulses;

 Atmega8 microcontroller is a simplest of Atmega series.
 There is 8kb of FLASH program memory, and the maximum frequency is 16MHz, which is used to reach DDS generators maximum resolution at the maximum rate.
 For now, frequency is limited from 1 to 65535Hz with the minimal step of 1Hz.

 DDS AVR generator is powered with a 9V battery.
 Voltage is reduced to 5V and stabilized by 7805 voltage regulator.

 LCD is controlled using three wires through shift register 74HC164.
 So this register is used as serial to the parallel converter in order to save microcontroller pins.
 LCD is controlled in 8-bit mode.

 - DOWN- decreasing value;